Conny Stuart

-Conny Stuart (5 September 1913 – 22 August 2010), pseudonym of Cornelia van Meijgaard, was a Dutch actress, singer, and cabaretière.
+Cornelia van Meijgaard (5 September 1913 – 22 August 2010), known professionally as Conny Stuart, was a Dutch actress, singer and cabaretière.

 Biography

 Stuart was born in Wijhe and grew up in The Hague, near the Peace Palace.
-Her father was the administrator of the baron.
+Her father, Pieter Hendrik van Meijgaard, was the administrator for the baron and senator Willem Lodewijk de Vos van Steenwijk.

-During her education at the HBS Bleyenburg she took on the name "Stuart" and took piano lessons.
+During her education at the Hogere Burgerschool Bleyenburg, she took on the name "Stuart" and began piano lessons.
 In this period, she got the nickname "Puck".
-Stuart started her career as chansonnière and performed with the band of Freddy Johnson.
-On 25 July 1939 she made her radio debut.
+She started her career as a chansonnière and performed with the band of Freddy Johnson.
+On 25 July 1939, she made her radio debut.